-Heroic Sacrifices are a staple of Superhero books (since, it's what makes them Superheroes and not just Supers), and a main cause of Comic Book Death.
+Heroic Sacrifices are a staple of Superhero books (since, it's what makes them Superheroes and not just Supers).

 Kingdom Come: After spending most of his teenage and adult life under Lex Luthor's mind control, Captain Marvel dies by taking Superman's place and making a nuke detonate in mid-air, saving countless other superheroes.
 His death sends Superman on a Roaring Rampage of Revenge.